Overview

 Intellectual Property and Commercial Counseling

-Intel Corporation in connection with patent licensing, technology transfers, and research and development partnerships.
+Intel Corporation in patent-licensing matters, technology transfers, and research and development partnerships.

 The Huntington Library, Art Museum and Botanical Gardens in its loan of Thomas Gainsborough’s 18th century masterpiece, “The Blue Boy,” to The National Gallery, London.